PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter12/Tutorial2/README.md

     /* … +34 objects … */                                                   ]
 ```

-Now we can configure a stacking function.
+The next step is to configure a stacking function.

 ## Step 3: Creating the stacked data